alfonsserra/systelab-doc/HEALTHCHECK.md

 # Health Check

-Every application should be able to find out very easily whether is healthy or not.
+Every application should be able to find out very easily whether is healthy, e.g. is running well, or not.

 Implementing a simple health-check API will allow you to do just that.